March 27, 2026 · The Movement

 And the products keep getting better.
 Modern kits come with apps showing real-time generation, battery levels, and savings.
 They're weatherproof, modular, increasingly compact.
 Monocrystalline panel efficiency has pushed past 23% in mainstream products.
 A panel the size of a door can generate enough power to run your whole home office for a full workday.

 The most underreported story in energy policy is how many states have passed. or are actively working on. renter solar protections.
-California's SB 100 gives renters explicit rights around clean energy access.
-Colorado passed the Portable Solar Right in 2023.
+California's Solar Rights Act (Civil Code §714) limits HOA/landlord solar restrictions, and SB 868 (pending 2026) would add explicit plug-in solar rights for renters.
+Colorado's SB24-207 (Access to Distributed Generation, 2024) expanded community solar access for renters.
 New Jersey, Massachusetts, New York, Oregon, and Minnesota all have some form of renter protection or community solar access framework specifically built for apartment dwellers.

 More than 15 states now have laws protecting renters' ability to install or access solar.
 That number has roughly tripled in the last four years.
 It's not a coincidence. it's a response to a real political movement of renters tired of being excluded from the energy transition.